jdferreira/data-processing-book/en/module6.md

 Again, run the code, observe the output, and open the `sequences.csv` in Excel or in a text editor.
 Observe in `sequences.csv` that some enzymes appear more than once, and try to explain why.

-7. Modify the previous code to not save enzymes which sequence was already saved:
+7. Modify the previous code so that repeated enzymes are only processed once, thus minimizing the calls to the external web service:
     ```python
     import urllib.request
     import csv